AndreaFerrante/DSToolkit/README.md

 # DSToolkit

-DSToolkit package stands for <b>Data Science Toolkit</b> and collects methods a Data Scientist should have in mind. <br>
+DSToolkit Python package stands for <b>Data Science Toolkit</b> and collects methods a Data Scientist should have in mind. <br>

 These methods are: